Gno-PoD/endGameFilter/README.md

 Runes display their number, and their abbreviated upgrade receipe.

-Rare throwing weapons, wands and class weapons are displayed if they are ILVL>89.
+Rare throwing weapons, wands and class weapons are displayed if they are ilvl>80.

 All rare circlets are displayed.

-Magic rings and amulets are displayed if they are ILVL>89, jewels if they are ILVL>80.
+Magic rings and amulets are displayed if they are ilvl>89, jewels if they are ilvl>80.

-Magic Small Charms and Grand Charms have their ilvl represented in their name.
+Magic small charms, grand charms, and jewels have their ilvl represented in their name.

 Valuable unique items only.